rafaelma/pgbackman/docs/manual.rst

 ---------------------------

 This command defines a restore job of a backup from the catalog.
-Nowadays it can only restore automatically backups with code FULL (Schema + data).
+Nowadays it can only restore backups with code FULL (Schema + data).

 It can be run only interactively.